The San Francisco Zoo has been a favorite of Bay Area kids for many years; there's lots for adults to enjoy here, too.

 You can buy a handful of food from the vending machines for a quarter.

-Ride in open cars pulled by a miniature steam engine, which takes you through part of the park.
-Fun for adults, too.
 The one hundred-year-old "Little Puffer" is one of only three 22-gauge steam engines still running- in the world!
 I love hearing that nostalgic train whistle.

 Exquisitely carved wooden horses, lions, dragons and cats to ride on; the original colors have been beautifully restored, with 1000 hours of work per animal.
-Created in 1921, this carousel has been here since 1925.
-Check out the strange faces carved on the frame up above.

 The lions and tigers are normally in open grottos, but are often brought into the caged areas of the historic Lion House.
 You can stand three feet away from the big cats and look into their enormous green eyes.
 The roaring inside the building can shake your whole body!